TomaszKandula/TokanPages/TokanPages.Backend/TokanPages.Backend.Database/README.md

 Important: do not modify manually migrations and auto-generated scripts by EF Core.

-Note: alternatively, you can run `dotnet ef database update` in PowerShell terminal outside of IDE.
+Note: alternatively, you can run `dotnet ef database update` in PowerShell terminal outside of IDE, another useful CLI: `dotnet ef migrations add <migration_name>` to add new migration.